Tampere-University-Urban-Physics/fundamentals-of-gis/Content/4_Exercise.md

 #### 1.2: Making a map visualization of the new ring rail line
 4. For visualization purposes we want to have underground part of the rail as a separate segment.
 You can do this by splitting the ring rail line feature you exported into multiple features.
-	 We can use Google Satellite imagery (Hint: Crash Course) and the overview map of the ring rail line to find the places where we need to split the ring rail line
+	 We can use Google Satellite imagery (Hint: Exercise 2) and the overview map of the ring rail line to find the places where we need to split the ring rail line
 		- You might want to change the symbology of your ring rail line to make it more visible for editing
 	- Select your Ring Rail Line layer, toggle on editing, and navigate to Edit > Edit Geometry > Split features
 		- How to Split and Merge Lines in QGIS: https://www.youtube.com/watch?v=vLL4hdDO1zU